|First Masters thesis||50,000||Unless Dean of Faculty /School approves otherwise|

 Note: these word limits exclude bibliographies, footnotes and appendices.

 There are a number of reference systems and areas of learning usually have a preference for a particular one.
 Make sure you use the correct referencing style.
-The Library's Subject Librarians provide handouts and advice on major referencing styles.
+The Library's Academic Liaison Librarians provide handouts and advice on major referencing styles.
 See Referencing.

 The bibliography or references list is a systematic record of the literature of the subject dealt with in the thesis.
 It must include all the literature specifically cited in the text.
 A bibliography may include additional literature that is not specifically cited.
 Some departments will require that literature not specifically cited in the thesis is listed separately (the "Bibliography"), with the cited references listed as "References".